Pre-read by aerobee82 & alexisdanaan, and beta'd by sweenyanne in 2013

 Stuttered breaths screamed in my lungs.
 The world crumbled around me.
-I convulsed and took ragged breaths, expelling the last glimmers of what made me human from my body.
+I convulsed and took ragged gasps.
 This moment was all I'd ever feared come to pass.

-I couldn't answer, even if I could think of the right words to say.
-It wasn't so bad; this paralysis of my tongue, and my silence didn't matter, anyway.
+I couldn't answer, couldn't think of the right words to say.
+It wasn't so terrible, this paralysis of my tongue, and my silence didn't matter, anyway.
 He always understood the things I couldn't voice.

-I'd once thought life was an endless roller-coaster of blades and loss interspersed with shimmers of the things that made such pain worth it.
+I'd once thought life was an endless roller-coaster of anxiety and loss, interspersed with shimmers of the things that made such pain worth it.
 Love, warmth, Edward… those were the only things that shone through such black.
-I'd thought life was drowning until there was nothing left of me, but I knew now that was wrong.
-This path was finite—it had an end—and there was more out there than I'd ever dreamed.
+I'd thought life was drowning until there was nothing left of me, but that was wrong.
+This path was finite—it had an end—and there was more out there than I'd ever imagined.

 Chapter 1 - My Sweet, Short Life